MassTransit/MassTransit/README.markdown

 1. Clone the source down to your machine.
   `git clone git://github.com/MassTransit/MassTransit.git`
 2. Ensure Ruby is installed.
 [RubyInstaller for Windows](http://rubyinstaller.org/)
-3. Ensure Albacore, SemVer2 and Bundler is installed.
+3. Ensure Bundler is installed.
-  `gem install albacore semver2 bundler`
+  `gem install bundler`

-    * Or if you have bundler installed: `bundle install` will install all dependencies.
+    * Then do: `bundle install` which will install all dependencies.

 4. Run `build.bat`.